selim-ci/dsa-queue-simulator/REPORT.md

 - empty lanes
 - all lanes with cars
 - priority mode transition
+- visual display and animation working correctly

-all scenarios work as expected based on assignment requirements.
+all scenarios work as expected based on assignment requirements. visualization clearly shows traffic lights changing and cars moving through junction.
-# final
-# final
-# final
-# final